MazontheMoon/coddy-python/README.md

 ### September

+#### 24 - Pirate Captain's Hull Repair
+Create a function named repair_pirate_ship that receives wood_planks, nails, and damage_size as its parameters.

+The function should determine if the pirate captain has enough materials to repair the ship's hull.

+To repair the ship, the captain needs:

+At least 5 wood planks for every 1 unit of damage
+At least 2 nails for every 1 wood plank used
+Use basic logical operators and variable assignments to check if the captain has sufficient materials.

+Parameters:

+wood_planks (int): The number of wood planks available nails (int): The number of nails available damage_size (int): The size of the damage to the hull The function returns a boolean value: True if the captain has enough materials to repair the ship, False otherwise.

 #### 23 - Deliver Two Lines in Reverse Order
 Read two lines of text.
 Print the second line first and the first line second, on separate output lines.
 Each input line contains 1-60 ASCII letters, digits or spaces and has no leading or trailing space.
 Preserve internal spaces and letter case.